 Section 165(2) requires the asset to be used for the purposes of a trade carried on by the donor.
 The settled HMRC view, supported by the Upper Tribunal analysis in Pawson v HMRC [2013] UKUT 50 (a Business Property Relief case decided on the same trade-versus-investment line by analogy), is that pure residential letting is INVESTMENT activity, not trading.
 A buy-to-let landlord is investing in property and earning rental yield; they are not carrying on a trade for tax purposes.

 The Aldridge-Estate scenario.
-In 2022/23 the landlord gifted a £400,000 BTL property (acquired 2010 for £180,000) to an adult child.
-The donor claimed section 165 on the £220,000 gain.
+In 2022/23 the donor gifted a £400,000 BTL property (acquired 2010 for £180,000) to an adult child and claimed section 165 on the £220,000 gain.
 The 2024/25 SA return reflected the held-over gain as deferred to the child's base cost.
 In 2026 the nudge letter arrives.

 The section 165 claim fails.
 The gain crystallises on the 2022/23 disposal date at residential CGT rates: 28% pre-6-April-2024 (still operative for early 2022/23 disposals before the rate change for residential) or 24% post-6-April-2024.
 On a £220,000 gain at 24% the consequential tax is around £52,800.
 Schedule 24 careless-unprompted floor at 0% applies if the donor self-corrects within the 60-day window.
 The Schedule 24 prompted-disclosure floor of 15% applies if HMRC has to escalate.